Trucosuso/SuperPang/README.md

-# Super Pang
+# Super Pigeon
-Super Pang game made in JavaScript.
+Super Pigeon game made in JavaScript.
+It is based on Super Pang.

 With this proyect I have practiced with JavaScript animations, classes, SVG and MVC.
 I also used this project to learn how to work with Git flow and semantic versioning.